 PAGE

-Prospectus Summary 1
+Prospectus Summary 5

-Risk Factors 5
+Risk Factors 9

-Use of Proceeds 16
+Use of Proceeds 21

-Price Range of Common Stock 17
+Price Range of Common Stock 22

-Dividend Policy 17
+Dividend Policy 22

-Capitalization 18
+Capitalization 23

-Dilution 19
+Dilution 24

 Selected Consolidated Financial

-Data 20
+Data 25

 Management's Discussion and Analysis

 of Financial Condition and Results

-of Operations 21
+of Operations 26

-Business 26
+Business 31

+Management 50

-Principal Stockholders 47
+Principal Stockholders 53

-Description of Capital Stock 49
+Description of Capital Stock 55

 Material U.S. Federal Tax

 Considerations for Non-U.S. Holders

-of Common Stock 53
+of Common Stock 59

-Underwriters 55
+Underwriters 61

-Legal Matters 56
+Legal Matters 62

-Experts 56
+Experts 62

-Where You Can Find More Information 56
+Where You Can Find More Information 63

 Index to Financial Statements F-1

-You should rely only on the information contained in this prospectus.
+In this prospectus, the 'Company,' 'we,' 'us' and 'our' refer to Enzon, Inc. You should rely only on the information contained in this prospectus.
 We have not authorized anyone to provide you with information different from that contained in this prospectus.
-We are offering to sell, and seeking offers to buy, shares of our common stock only in jurisdictions where offers and sales are permitted.
+We are offering to sell shares of our common stock and seeking offers to buy shares of our common stock only in states where offers and sales are permitted.
 The information contained in this prospectus is accurate only as of the date of this prospectus, regardless of the time of delivery of this prospectus or of any sale of common stock.